makki51x3/Articles-Text-To-Speech-App/README.md

 • Clone this repository

 • Open command line or terminal and run in cloned directory: *expo start* or *npm start*

 # Coming Soon

 • Unit tests on different interactions between the user or API and the application.

-• Adding a splash screen
+• Adding a splash screen { for mobile only (IOS and Android) }

-• Adding an app icon
+• Adding an app icon { for mobile only (IOS and Android) }

 • The use of Docker container to deploy the application on the cloud

-• Adding an advanced search option
+• Adding an advanced search option ( Sort Ascending/Descending alphabetical order, sort according time to read, choose where to search text e.g. in abstract, title, body, etc. )

-• Adding an advanced speech option
+• Adding an advanced speech option ( switch between male or female voice, control the speech's speed, etc. )

 # Prototype (IOS/Web/Android)